mcataford/IntroToProgramming-Fall2016/_posts/2016-11-1-problem-set-3.md

 ### Longer exercises

-1. Our first longer exercise will have us design a _phone book_, something we've already worked on in the past before knowing about objects, and in class while learning about them.
+Our first longer exercise will have us design a _phone book_, something we've already worked on in the past before knowing about objects, and in class while learning about them.
+Our phone book should have basic functionalities: it should be able to hold entries, it should allow us to print all entries in the book, and search for an entry based on the name of the person, and on the number they have.
+Moreover, we will integrate a _location_ component to our phone entries, which will be _automatically_ determined by our phone book program when creating an entry.

+1. First, let's create our _phone book entry_.
+The entry itself should contain three things: the name of the person, their number, and their location.
+We should only need to specify the name and number when creating the entry, as the location should be determined automatically by our system.
+Moreover, our entry should have a few methods, namely a constructor and a method to print the entry (or at least to return it as a String to whoever calls it can print it).
+Feel free to add more functions as you see fit.

+2. Second, we'll create another class acting as our phone book.
+Obviously, our phone book will contain a select number of entries.
+It will also provide methods to print its contents and search for an entry based on name or number.

+3. Finally, you'll write a third class which will act as a _driver_ and will simply contain a main method that will instantiate and use the phone book class.
+You should _not_ interact directly with the phone entries in this main method, as we are _abstracting away_ the entries.
+You can implement methods in the phone book to act on the entries.

+If you are uncertain of where to start, you can find an archive with skeletons of each of the classes [here](), and an example implementation [here]().